Japan International Cooperation Agency

 JICA Center Kansai, Chūō-ku, Kobe, Hyōgo.

 The Japan International Cooperation Agency (独立行政法人国際協力機構), also known as JICA, is a governmental agency that delivers the bulk of Official Development Assistance (ODA) for the government of Japan.
 It is chartered with assisting economic and social growth in developing countries and promoting international cooperation.
 According to the OECD, Japan's total official development assistance (ODA) (US$17.5 billion, grant-equivalent methodology, preliminary data) increased in 2022 due to an increase in its bilateral lending, which included support to Ukraine.
 ODA represented 0.39% of gross national income (GNI).
 The OECD's Development Assistance Committee published a peer review of Japan's development cooperation in October 2020.
 JICA was led by Shinichi Kitaoka, the former President of the International University of Japan, from 2015 to 2022.
 On 1 April 2022, Professor Akihiko Tanaka assumed the presidency.

 History

 JICA was formed in 2003 as a result of a comprehensive overhaul of Japan's ODA.
 It is now one of the largest bilateral development organizations in the world, with a network of 97 overseas offices, projects in more than 150 countries, and available financial resources of approximately 1 trillion yen ($8.5 billion).
 JICA is responsible for administering Japan's grant aid, providing technical cooperation and concessional loans to developing countries, strengthening collaboration with international institutions, and contributing to global development strategies.

 JICA has undergone an operational and organizational change in its country offices, placing greater emphasis on a field-based approach to programs/projects, decentralizing staff, and delegating increased authority from Tokyo headquarters to overseas offices, reducing bureaucracy, and fast-tracking programs/projects.

 JICA's focus has shifted towards providing "human security" to local communities by strengthening grassroots programs, such as improving education and health projects.

+In 2026, the agency was declared an "undesirable organization" in Russia.